lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

 <a name="rstats"/>

 ## R
-As of Jan 2021, there are no precompiled binaries of the latest *R* version for hardwares built with ARM chips.
+As of Jan 2021, there are no precompiled binaries of the latest *R* version for hardwares built on ARM chips.
 So we need to compile from source.
 Look at the [CRAN](https://cran.r-project.org/) website for the correct link.
 The complete process should take about an hour.
    - install dependencies:
      ```
      sudo apt install -y g++ gfortran libbz2-dev libcairo2-dev libcurl4-openssl-dev libjpeg-dev liblzma-dev libpcre2-dev libpng-dev \